 The Geelong Grammar School (GGS), despite being the only public grammar school outside Melbourne, and located in a large regional city, faced competition from a National Board school – the Geelong National Grammar School.
 After the debt of the Geelong Grammar School reached £7,000, the trustees decided to close the school in June 1860.
 According to a contemporary newspaper, its demise was ‘our great Victorian muddle, one of the largest and rankest of our failures – the terror and scandal of the Church of England’.
 After the trustees failed to persuade the government to purchase the building and resume the land for a proposed juvenile reformatory, the school reopened in February 1863, but for many years was burdened with a large debt.

 Similarly, St Patrick’s College closed in 1863 with an accumulated debt of £5,000.
 Within two years the school was taken over by the Jesuits, and then operated in tandem with St Francis Xavier College.

 Wesley College also experienced financial difficulties, to the extent that by 1897 its debt had reached £15,000.
 The committee agreed that the school would be sold if a buyer could be found.
 As it was clear that the debt exceeded the value of the building and land, no purchaser came forward and the school survived.

 However, after some initial problems, the public grammar schools began to establish a reputable standing within the community: their success depended on the patronage they could attract, and this in turn depended on their reputation; a reputation largely based on the success of pupils at the public examinations.
 The results of students at the matriculation and public service examinations featured prominently in advertisements, prospectuses, and at annual speech days, and were used as a promotional tool.

 These former government school scholars were important in helping the public grammar schools secure examination passes, and therefore reputational success.
-In 1890 for instance, 91 of the 365 pupils at Scotch College were scholarship holders – approximately 25 percent – and it would be expected that they comprised a much greater percentage in the later years of schooling.
+In 1890 for example, 91 of the 365 pupils at Scotch College were scholarship holders – approximately 25 percent – and it was expected that they would comprise a much greater percentage in the later years of schooling.